divicomp/potto_applications/benchmarks/README.md

 ## Image stylization
-We compare Potto and Teg using the image stylization example from Teg paper in FIgures 5 and 6.
-Similar to microbenchmarks, we report compilation time, evaluation time, total time, and code size for linear and quadratic shader stylization.
+We compare Potto and Teg using the image stylization example from Teg paper in Figures 5 and 6.
+Similar to microbenchmarks, we report compilation time, evaluation time, total time, and code size for the linear and quadratic shader stylizations.

-## Reproduce

 To reproduce Table 1, run:
 ```
 python potto_rasterization.py
 python teg_rasterization.py